 “What if the reaction you need to give is the reaction that is not planned or prepared?
 What if you let go of the idea of expectation, what will you lose if you simply live the life your heart tells you is right?”

 The questions rush into my head in such a jumble that I can’t pick out even one.
-How will my life change if I lose the question of expectation; if my life is all that it needs to be?
-What if I lose the confusion of an inconclusive Life Map?
+How will my life change if I lose the question of expectation; is my life all that it needs to be?

-“If I lose the questions, I will gain the happiness that comes with acceptance.”
+“If I lose the questions, I will gain the joy that comes with acceptance.”

 Again, I have learned a multitude from my Dragonfly.